pingcap/docs-cn/production-deployment-using-tiup.md

     - Under ARM architecture, it is recommended to use CentOS 7.6 1810 as the operating system.
 - For the file system of TiKV data files, it is recommended to use EXT4 format. (refer to [Step 3](#step-3-mount-the-data-disk-ext4-filesystem-with-options-on-the-target-machines-that-deploy-tikv)) You can also use CentOS default XFS format.
 - The target machines can communicate with each other on the Intranet.
 (It is recommended to [disable the firewall `firewalld`](#how-to-stop-the-firewall-service-of-deployment-machines), or enable the required ports between the nodes of the TiDB cluster.)
-- [Disable the system swap](#how-to-disable-system-swap) on all the deployment machines.
+- [Disable the system swap](#how-to-disable-system-swap) on all the target machines.
 - If you need to bind CPU cores, [install the `numactl` tool](#how-to-install-the-numactl-tool).

 For other software and hardware recommendations, refer to [TiDB Software and Hardware Recommendations](/hardware-and-software-requirements.md).

-### Step 2: Install TiUP on the Control Machine
+### Step 2: Install TiUP on the control machine

-Log in to the Control Machine using a regular user account (take the `tidb` user as an example).
+Log in to the control machine using a regular user account (take the `tidb` user as an example).
 All the following TiUP installation and cluster management operations can be performed by the `tidb` user.

 1. Install TiUP by executing the following command: